amir-arad/LARP-Conflicts-Table-Web-Client/docs/documentation-strategy.md

 - **Mermaid:** For diagrams and flowcharts
 - **Cross-references:** For connecting related documentation
 - **Directory Structure:** For organizing documentation logically
+- **Documentation Generation:**
+  - TypeDoc for TypeScript API documentation
+  - JSDoc for JavaScript documentation
+  - Compodoc for component documentation
+  - PlantUML for architectural diagrams
+  - Vitest for code coverage reports

 ## Best Practices